MegaOwIer/rucgraph/README.md

 ### An example of using both boost and rucgraph on a Linux server

 Some header files in rucgraph require [the Boost library](https://www.boost.org/).
 To use these files, it is required to download the Boost library as well.
-For example, Given a cpp file named as "try.cpp", the contents in which are
+For example, given a cpp file named as "try.cpp", the contents in which are
 ```
 #include <graph_v_of_v_idealID/common_algorithms/graph_v_of_v_idealID_shortest_paths.h>